vantorp/vantorp/README.md

 ## About Me 😄

 Hi, I'm Megan!
 I'm a passionate informatics student with an interest in creating efficient, scalable solutions.
-My journey in tech spans applicaton development, automation, and data analysis.
+My journey in tech spans applicaton development and data analysis.
 I'm always excited to learn new technologies and collaborate on exciting projects.

 - 🌱 I’m currently exploring **Java** and **Data Visualization**.